by Hadley Robinson

 Diogenes, the great cynic philosopher, spoke of the false teachers of his day whose method was to follow wherever the applause of the crowd led.
 One of the first characteristics of the false prophet is that he tells men what they want to hear and not the truth they need to hear.1

 Men need to know that, after they die, they will face Judgment.
-If they have repented of their sin and believed in the risen Christ, they will enjoy the grace, mercy, and fellowship of God or, if not, they will receive justice they deserve and be thrown into Hell, a place that no amount of skill, influence or money will get one out.
-“Death is the destiny of every man and the living should take it to heart.”
-Ecc 7:2
+If they have repented of their sin and believed in the risen Christ, they will enjoy the grace, mercy, and fellowship of God or, if not, they will receive God's justice be thrown into Hell, a place that no amount of skill, influence or money will get one out.

 The moment man becomes the center of religion, we can expect things to go downhill.
-At least, Edmond Trinity is honest – I’ll commend them for that.
+At least, Edmond Trinity Christian Church is honest – I’ll commend them for that.

 Barclay, W. (Ed.).
 (1976).
 The letters of James and Peter (p.
 315).
 Philadelphia: Westminster John Knox Press.